dylanrubini/dylanrubini.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a mechanical engineer working in multiphysics modeling using machine learnig, aerodynamics, aerospace, turbomachinery and energy systems.
+I am a mechanical engineer working on multiphysics modeling using machine learnig, aerodynamics, aerospace, turbomachinery and energy systems.
+I am looking to work on novel zero-carbon energy technologies that could provide clean power to propel the society of future generations.

 I am currently a final year PhD student at the University of Oxford developing new numerical machine-learing-accelerated multiphysics modeling tools for the design of a new class of turbomachines to decarbonise high-temperature endothermic chemical reaction processes.